LZagatto/Infleux-Challenge-Front/README.md

 The project is still in development and the next updates will be handled in the next tasks:

 - [ ] Tarefa 1 - Create unit tests;
+- [ ] Tarefa 2 - Hosting API on heroku;
-- [ ] Tarefa 2 - Apply Mask to inputs;
+- [ ] Tarefa 3 - Apply Mask to inputs;
-- [ ] Tarefa 3 - Finalize responsiveness;
+- [ ] Tarefa 4 - Finalize responsiveness;
-- [ ] Tarefa 4 - Create new filters to search for campaigns;
+- [ ] Tarefa 5 - Create new filters to search for campaigns;
-- [ ] Tarefa 5 - Render the error messages coming from the database;
+- [ ] Tarefa 6 - Render the error messages coming from the database;

 ## 💻 Pre-requisites